 Instructions

-- Add all of the chopped veggies, garlic, and olive oil to a large stock pot or dutch oven.
-Cook over medium heat until veggies begin to soften; about 10 minutes.
+- Add the olive oil, chopped veggies, and garlic to a large stock pot or Dutch oven.
+Cook over medium heat, stirring occasionally, until veggies begin to soften; about 10 minutes.

-- Reduce heat to low and add in all the spices and arrowroot starch.
+- Reduce heat to low and add in all the spices and tapioca starch (oregano through starch).
 Continue to cook for 2 minutes, stirring constantly (this helps to bring out the flavor of the spices).

 - Add broth to veggies/spices and bring to a simmer.

-- Meanwhile, puree the water with 1 ½ cups of the corn in a blender.
-Add this to the other ingredients in the stock pot/dutch oven.
+- While broth/veggie mix is simmering, puree the water with 1 ½ cups of the corn in a blender.
+Add the pureed corn to the other ingredients in the stock pot/Dutch oven.

-- Add the beans, shredded chicken, and remaining corn.
-Bring to a simmer and continue to simmer for at least 30 minutes.
+- Add the beans, shredded chicken, and remaining corn and mix until combined.
+Allow to simmer for 30 minutes before serving.

 - Serve and enjoy!